Top 10 best-paying states for LPNs in 2026

 How does this lineup compare to last year?

-This year, Washington beats out California for the number one slot as the highest-paying state for LPNs with an average annual salary of $79,970.
+This year, Washington beats California for the number 1 spot as the highest-paying state for LPNs, with an average annual salary of $83,900.

-This state also ranks number two on the list of the highest-paying states for certified nursing assistants (CNAs) and fourth on the list of the highest-paying states for registered nurses (RNs).
+This state also ranks first among the highest-paying states for certified nursing assistants (CNAs) and fourth for registered nurses (RNs).

 How much does an LPN make an hour in Washington?